purple-dbu/sass-bootstrap-purple/README.md

 headlines
 ---------

-Headlines have been changed to match the Purple web guideline.
+Headlines have been modified to match the Purple web guideline.

 > The Purple brand font is Helvetica Neue and consists of five weights: 35 Thin,
 > 45 Light, 55 Roman, 65 Medium and 75 Bold.